UK says on right track as IMF review nears

 Asked by a reporter at a daily briefing whether the government would change course if the IMF report is critical, the spokesman added: "The government believes it has the right economic approach."

-The IMF has previously supported chancellor George Osborne's focus on cutting a budget deficit that remains among the highest in the European Union.
+The IMF has previously supported British finance minister George Osborne's focus on cutting a budget deficit that remains among the highest in the European Union.

 But in April, top IMF officials including managing director Christine Lagarde said Britain's economic weakness had lasted too long and it was time to consider a new approach.